madinochkab/properties-project/README.md

-# first project -2
+# basic project
-test first project -2 day 4 project
+using this project for all projects

-this is readme for a test project. day 4 first project -2
+this is readme for a test project.

 Madina Siebenthal